eg9y/chatbutler/README.md

 # promptsandbox.io

-promptsandbox.io is a free, open-source, node-based visual programming tool designed to help users create powerful workflows with OpenAI APIs.
+promptsandbox.io is a node-based visual programming tool designed to help users create powerful workflows with OpenAI APIs.
 With an intuitive drag-and-drop interface, users can build dynamic chains of nodes, each performing a specific operation as part of the workflow.
 This project is built using React, focusing primarily on OpenAI APIs and providing a seamless experience for users working with these APIs.

 ![Promptsandbox dashboard](./public/promptsandbox.png)
 ## Demo